Ashoknagar district: Transportation facility

 Ashoknagar has good transport facilities.
 It is connected to main cities of the state as well as the cities around India by Railways and Roadways.
-It is situated on the Kota-Bina railway section of Western Central Railway.
+It is situated on the Guna-Bina railway section of Western Central Railway.

 Ashoknagar is situated on the State Highway.
 It is Well connected with its surrounding district namely Guna, Vidisha and Shivpuri The length of state highways in the District is about 82.20 km.

 Ashoknagar is situated on the Western-Central Railway 's broad gauge line of the Kota-Bina Section.
 Another rail link, viz., The total rail length in the district is about 141 km and the route kilometrage per 100 square KM is 1.27.
 Trains are available for Kota, Bina, Ujjain, Indore, Jodhpur, Jaipur, Ahamdabad, Bhopal, Sagar, Damoh, Jabalpur, Durg, Varanasi, Gorakhpur, Delhi, Deharadoon, Darbhanga and Gwalior.